FatimaLastraIncera/Lookback-Options-MonteCarlo/README.md

 ## Overview

 The **Lookback Option Pricing Library** is a C++ project designed to price **European lookback options** using Monte Carlo simulation under the Black–Scholes model.
 The library computes both the option price and the full set of Greeks (Delta, Gamma, Theta, Rho, Vega), and includes an Excel-based interface for user interaction.

-This project was developed as part of the **M2QF** program.

 ---